caraml-dev/turing/engines/experiment/docs/rpc_plugins.md

 * `type` – (*required*) – experiment engine type.
 Currently, the only supported option is `rpc-plugin`
 * `rpcPlugin.image` – (*required*) – image that contains plugin's binary.
 See [Packaging](.#packaging)
 * `options` – (*optional*) – arbitrary YAML structure, that contains this plugin's configuration.
-              This data, serialized as JSON object will be passed into the [`ExperimentManager.Configure`]( .#experiment-manager-configuration) method during the initialization stage.
+              This data, serialized as a JSON object will be passed into the [`ExperimentManager.Configure`]( .#experiment-manager-configuration) method during the initialization stage.

 Then this configuration can be used for the deployment.
 Check the helm chart [README.md](